Mihail-kenarov/bookbot/README.md

-# BookBot is my first side project
+# BookBot is my first side project, which is from a course on Boot.dev.

 It is a python program that reads a txt file and gives us some statistics.